-Capital costs for discharge to a POTW may include storage tanks or ponds, BOD (or equivalent) monitoring equipment, metering pumps or control valves to regulate sanitary sewer discharges, and new conveyance to the local sewer system.
+Capital costs for discharge to a POTW may include storage tanks or ponds, realtime BOD (or equivalent) monitoring equipment, metering pumps or control valves to regulate sanitary sewer discharges, and new conveyance to the local sewer system.
 The costs depend on site-specific factors, including the airport's deicer use, weather conditions, storm sewer infrastructure, available space, as well as the proximity and accessibility of the local sanitary sewers.

-Commonly, POTW use fees are based on the flow volume discharged, plus a surcharge fee for BOD concentrations in excess of some maximum (e.g., 275-300 mg/L).
+There will typically be a charge for use of the POTW and sanitary sewer (see Table 1).
+Commonly, the fee is based on the flow volume discharged, plus a surcharge fee for BOD concentrations in excess of some maximum (for example, 275-300 mg/L).
 Often, the elevated BOD concentrations in deicer-laden stormwater discharges result in significant annual surcharge fees.
-Figure 2 presents an example of a sewer use rate schedule from the city of Columbus, Ohio.
-The charges shown in the chart would apply to any industrial user-they include a commodity (flow) charge and an extra-strength BOD5 surcharge.

-POTW fees have risen significantly in recent years and are expected to continue to increase in the future as municipalities seek funding to replace aging infrastructure and to manage combined sewer overflow discharges.
+POTW fees have risen significantly in recent years, and are expected to continue to increase in the future as municipalities seek funding to replace aging infrastructure and to manage combined sewer overflow discharges.
 Because of the volatility of sewer fee rates, airports should obtain details on expected rate changes prior to completing the financial analysis on potential discharges to a POTW.
-It is important to identify short- and long-term contingencies in case the discharge authorization is revoked by the POTW.